 4. By telling me how hard I have it presumes you have it better.
 That you ARE better.
 Maybe you are.
 But by all outward appearances it doesn't really look like it.

-So the next time you meet a single mom (or a black person, for that matter), say, “Nice to meet you,” or “Where do you live?”
+So the next time you meet a single mom, say, “Nice to meet you,” or “Where do you live?”
 Try: “What do you do for a living?” and “How about those Mets, huh!?”
-And then, if we develop a rapport and we’re laughing at the same jokes, go ahead and inquire — politely, with trepidation — about my family status.
-And then I may just tell you something that you don’t want to hear: That you don’t really have it so much better than me.
+And then, if we develop a rapport and we're laughing at the same jokes, go ahead and inquire — politely, with trepidation — about my family status.
+And then I may just tell you something that you don't want to hear: That you don't really have it so much better than me.